Facility Site ID: 87761647 Cleanup Site ID: 16581

 These sites were identified due to releases of per- and poly-fluoroalkyl substances (PFAS) to soil and groundwater.
 Investigations determined the likely source of PFAS is firefighting foam formerly used at the sites during lawful training activities.
 The potentially liable persons (PLPs) for the releases include the City of Issaquah (City) and Eastside Fire & Rescue (EF&R).

-The site documents available for review and comment include:
+The following site documents were available for review and comment:

 • An Agreed Order (legal agreement) for each site (Agreed Order EFR HQ IVESAgreed Order RT&MF): legal document that requires the City and EF&R to investigate environmental conditions, complete a Remedial Investigation, Feasibility Study, and a draft Cleanup Action Plan.